-They worked both on the Keyserlingk estate at Koberwitz in East Germany and on another Keyserlingk estate farther to the north Prussia until they learned the biodynamic new methods.
-They were allowed sign to for and bring back America still restricted copies of the Agriculture Course - first a copy in German to Gladys, (#285 432 copies printed in 1924); then later the 9th copy of the first, 1928 English translation by George Adams Kaufmann in 1928 to Elise (first copy to America on 7/4/1929).
+They worked both on the Keyserlingk estate at Koberwitz in East Germany and on another Keyserlingk estate farther to the north in Prussia until they learned the biodynamic new methods.
+They were allowed sign to for and bring back America to still restricted copies of the Agriculture Course - first a copy in German to Gladys, (#285 of 432 copies printed the 9th copy of the first, 1928 English translation by George Adams Kaufmann in 1928 to Elise (first copy to America on 7/4/1929).
 In May of 1927 Elise returned to the Threefold Farm and immediately took up the gardening.
 When Gladys also returned at the end of the summer, they made compost piles, made their first biodynamic preparations, and bought bees and bee hives.
 An upper back field overgrown with brush and small trees was cleared by Elise, Gladys, Ralph, and a hired man with a tractor, although Elise broke her leg in the process.
 Louise Bybee, Charlotte Parker, and other community members helped with the weeding and other tasks, mostly during weekend visits from the city.
 However, the first person to make and use the biodynamic preparations in the U.S. was Henry Hagens (who met Rudolf Steiner when he was a solider in the U.S. Army during World War One), "soon after lot in Princeton, New Jersey.

-Elise Stolting, Pauline Fella, and Gladys Barnett, ca. 1927-1928 was to cut next.
+In 1927-1928 for the first time a group including Gladys, Elise.
+Margaret Peckham, and Alice and Kees Jansen overwintered at the Threefold Farm.
+Gladys recalled Kees climbing the apple trees in the orchard with a pruning saw while Gladys, stamping her feet in the snow below, held an open pruning manual in one hand and with the other hand pointed to which branch or twig Kees was to cut next.
 That year their cow was tended by New York City baritone Richard Parks during the week and by a eurythmist and/ or a mathematics teacher (A. B. Chase) on the weekends.